Views from An Englishman in Wales

 4. West Angle Bay

-One of the best beaches in Pembrokeshire.
-Nestled and lost in the heart of the Pembrokeshire Coastal National Park, with the coast path walk passing right through.
+One of the best beaches in Pembrokeshire, West Angle Bay is nestled in the heart of the Pembrokeshire Coastal National Park, with the coast path passing right through it.

 Five Reasons To Go There

-4. Walk the Walk: The Wales Coast Path heads off to the left and right.
-Go right when you are facing out to sea and you can walk a loop around the headland.
-If you go left you head towards Freshwater West and a more rugged pathway with widescreen views over clear blue sea
+4. Walk the Coast Path: The Wales Coast Path heads off in both directions.
+Going right will take you on a loop around the headland, while going left leads you towards Freshwater West, with a more rugged path and stunning, widescreen views of the clear blue sea

 West Angle Bay, Pembroke SA71 5BE